 And you know we used our favorite stain color!!!

+If you don’t believe us, check out all of the other DIY projects we have done using this color.
 Since we had the nicer plywood, we wanted our board to be stained to match the floating desk the word art would go above.

-2. Once the board is prepped, ready and dry you will need to plan out your design.
+Once the board is prepped, ready and dry you will need to plan out your design.

 Since our wood was so large, I ended up just sketching out the letters on my own.
 In order to make your design work, try to keep the width of your letters consistent in most spots.